Dr Yi-Shin Lin

 - Website: Software | Notes on Cognitive modelling | Twitter | Googlescholar | ORCID

-- Mathematical modeller in Human and AI cognition in COMMOTIONS project
+- Research fellow in Human and AI cognition in COMMOTIONS project

 My research in the last couple of years span across human vision, decision-making, Bayesian computation, and computational modelling.
-I began my PhD project with an interest in examining the process of visual search, and designed a computational model to analyse the entire spectrum of distributions in two-choice RT data.
-I than taught myself the basics of Bayesian modelling and used that knowledge to develop a new computational model, using the hierarchical Weibull distribution to fit the joint response time and response choice data in a series of visual search experiments.
+I began my PhD project with an interest in examining the process of visual search, and designed a computational model to analyse the distribution data in the two-choice visual search task.
+I then studied how the Bayesian modelling might help to explain the distributiona data.
+This resulted in a hierarchical Weibull distribution model to fit the joint response time and response choice data in a series of visual search experiments.
 This work contributes to the field, by showing that one can infer the processing of visual search by examining different bands (e.g., fast vs. slow RTs) in the RT distributions.
-I published this software on GitHub and documented it in the paper “Modeling visual search using three-parameter probability functions in a hierarchical Bayesian framework” (2015) when the open science and data movement was still in its early time.
+I published this software on GitHub and documented it in the paper “Modeling visual search using three-parameter probability functions in a hierarchical Bayesian framework” (2015) when the open science movement was still in its early time.

 During my time with the Tasmanian Cognition Laboratory, I led two projects developing new statistical methods using Bayesian computation.
 In the first project I designed a new version of the complex decision-making model, Piecewise Linear Ballistic Accumulator model.
-This version harnesses parallel heterogenous computation using GPU-based CUDA and the C++ language.
-I also created a tool to allow fitting complex decision-making models which were previously unfeasible.
-I have shared this work with other researchers via GitHub and documented its details in the paper, “Parallel probability density approximation” (2018).
-My second lead project was a generic solution for conducting hierarchical Bayesian modeling.
-I implemented a Bayesian sampling method, population-based Markov Chain Monte Carlo (MCMC), which is particularly effective in cognitive models featuring correlated parameters.
-The source code is available on my GitHub.
+This version harnesses parallel heterogeneous computation using GPU-based CUDA and the C++ language.
+I also created a tool to fit complex decision-making models which were previously unfeasible.
+I have shared the result of this work also in my GitHub and documented its details in the paper, “Parallel probability density approximation” (2018).
+My second project was a generic solution for conducting hierarchical Bayesian modelling.
+I implemented one Bayesian sampling method, population-based Markov Chain Monte Carlo (MCMC), which is particularly effective in cognitive models featuring correlated parameters.
+The source code is available also in my GitHub.
 This work was summarised in a paper, titled “Evidence accumulation models with R: A practical guide to hierarchical Bayesian methods”.

-A selection of the projects I have contributed with their data and codes in the OSF.
+A selection of the projects I have contributed with the data and code in the OSF.
 You may find them helpful.